 Aref Zarin was a postdoctoral researcher in the HHMI laboratory of Chris Doe at the University of Oregon.
-Aref applies cutting edge technologies to study the development and function of neural circuits driving motor behaviors in Drosophila larva.
+Aref applies cutting-edge technologies to study the development and function of neural circuits driving motor behaviors in Drosophila larva.

 In collaborative research, Aref generated a comprehensive synapse-level motor connectome using electron microscopy reconstruction of the entire larval nervous system.
-Aref is a pioneer in application of calcium imaging methods to monitor neuronal activity and characterize animal locomotor behaviors at a single-muscle level.
+Aref is a pioneer in the application of calcium imaging methods to monitor neuronal activity and characterize animal locomotor behaviors at a single-muscle level.
 By altering the neural function and examining the motor output, Aref links the activity of individual neurons to animal behaviors.

 Lewis Sherer Ph.D.